sugwg/nicer-reproducibility-J0030/README.md

 ## Abstract

 NASA's Neutron Star Interior Composition Explorer (NICER) observed X-ray emission from the pulsar PSR J0030+0451 in 2018.
-Riley \textit{et al.} reported Bayesian parameter measurements of the mass and the radius of the star using pulse-profile modelling of the X-ray data.
+Riley \textit{et al.} reported Bayesian parameter measurements of the mass and the radius of the star using pulse-profile modeling of the X-ray data.
 In this work we reproduce their result using the open-source software \textit{X-PSI} and the publicly available data.
 We find that we can reproduce the main result within expected statistical error.
 We note the challenges we faced in reproducing the results.
 Additionally, to check the robustness of the results, we modify the original analysis in two ways - by changing the prior distribution for the radius, and by changing the sampler configuration.
 We find that there is no significant change in measurement of the mass and radius because of either modification.
 We provide a containerized working environment that facilitates reproduction of the measurements of mass and radius of PSR J0030+0451 using the NICER observations.

 ## Summary of contents